Unicode and ANSI Interfaces

 To use the default locale set

 The fact that the character type is considered a multi-byte character set allows any external character representation to be used.
 In particular various character sets such as Traditional Chinese Big5 and Japanese Shift-JIS may be used.
-The character set may, of course, be a single byte character set as such as the Greek Latin-7 character set (code page 1253 on Windows).
-On Unix platforms the prevalent representation is UTF-8 that allows any Unicode character to be stored in a character variable.
+The character set can also, of course, be a single byte character set as such as the Greek Latin-7 character set (code page 1253 on Windows).
+On Linux platforms the prevalent representation is UTF-8 that allows any Unicode character to be stored in a character variable.

 Mimer Information Technology AB